hzqst/metamod-fallguys/README.md

 ---- svencoop.exe (or svends.exe / svends_run.sh / svencoop.sh)
 ```

-2. You should either
+3. You should either

-* Use `-dll addons/metamod/dlls/metamod.dll`(Windows) or `-dll addons/metamod/dlls/metamod.so` (linux) as launch parameter to launch the game (or launch the dedicated server),
+* Use `-dll addons/metamod/dlls/metamod.dll`(Windows) or `-dll addons/metamod/dlls/metamod.so` (linux) as launch parameter to launch the game (or launch the dedicated server)

+or

-* Or edit `Sven Co-op/svencoop/liblist.gam`
+* Edit `Sven Co-op/svencoop/liblist.gam`

 and change